 New: Cub Scout Camping

 The Erie Shores Council provides Ohio's Cub Scouts & their families with outstanding outdoor program opportunities.
-Day Camps, Resident Camps, Webelos Overnight, Family Camps, Pack Overnighters, and more!
+Day Camps, Resident Camps, Family Camps, Pack Overnighters, and more!

 Cub Scout camping takes you on exciting adventures into the natural world.
 You'll learn to live with others in the out-of-doors.
 You'll learn to be a good citizen of the outdoors.

 Day camp lasts for one day to five days.
-It's for Tiger Cubs, Cub Scouts, and Webelos Scouts.
+It's for Tiger Cubs, Cub Scouts, and Webelos/ AOL Scouts.
 Day camps are held during the day or early evening.
 Campers do not stay overnight.
 Discover more...

 Webelos and AOL Overnight Campouts

-Webelos dens go on overnight campouts.
-Each Webelos Scout camps with his parent or guardian.
-The campers learn the basics of Scouts BSA camping under the direction of the Webelos den leader.
+Webelos/ AOL Dens go on overnight campouts.
+Each Webelos/ AOL Scout camps with their adult partner.
+The campers learn the basics of Scouts BSA camping under the direction of the Webelos or AOL Den Leader.
 Sometimes, leaders from a Scouts BSA troop may join you.

-Webelos dens also have joint overnight campouts with a Scouts BSA troop.
-Each Webelos Scout has a parent or guardian with them on these joint campouts, too.
+Webelos/ AOL Dens also have joint overnight campouts with a Scouts BSA Troop.
+Each Webelos/ AOL Scout has an adult partner with them on these joint campouts, too.

 Council-Organized Family Camps

-Family camps are overnight camps for more than one Cub Scout pack.
+Family camps are overnight camps for more than one Cub Scout Pack.
 You may hear these events called "parent-pal weekends" or "adventure weekends."
-Each Cub Scout and Webelos Scout camps with a parent or guardian.
+Each Cub Scout and Webelos Scout camps with an adult partner.

 Packs on their own can hold overnight campouts for the families in the pack.
 Cub Scouts' brothers and sisters can go on these Pack overnighters.
 In most cases, each Scout will camp with an adult partner.
 Every young camper is responsible to a specific adult.